siegefried/ga-unit1-checkers-game/README.md

 - a way to know where it is on the board
 - whether it has become a King
 - which directions it can move/capture (+/- 7/9 14/18)
+- whether it has already made a capture this turn

 ## Initial Data Structure of Game State